nolash/gtk4-kee/README.md

 It will maintain bi-lateral mutual channels of credit and collateral.
 Each change is linked as a chain, and documentation for each change in embedded as [email-link MIME structures](https://datatracker.ietf.org/doc/html/rfc2049)

+It is currently in alpha state, and does not yet have a friendly introduction.

+See "Protocol" and "Concepts" headings below for more details on what this actually is aiming to become.

+## What it can do (currently)

+The UI state is still fragmented and does not yet implement a ful sequence of actions for creating and mutually signing ledger.

+However, a ledger can be created, counter-signed and imported by restarting UI as Alice, Bob and Alice respectively, and manually use the import option.

+What it _does_ have is:

+* GTK interface pages for
+    - Unlock wallet key
+    - List IOUs
+    - List IOU details and deltas (transactions)
+    - Import data and/or delta (QR or pasted text)
+    - Import summary and accept page
+    - Create new ledger entry page
+* Testdata generator for tests and demonstrating state of UI:
+    - Create keys for Alice and (main) Bob, aswell as two additional Bobs
+    - Symlinks to use (main) Bob key instead of Alice as identity for UI
+    - A configurable number of randomized ledger entries and deltas
+* CLI tool:
+    - Show details about a ledger entry
+    - Sign a ledger delta

 ## Dependencies